 Privacy Enhancing Technologies

-Aridhia offers anonymization services in relation to data being introduced to the AnalytiXagility platform.
+Aridhia offers anonymisation services in relation to data being introduced to the Aridhia DRE platform.
 Data sent from clinical datasets into research datasets within the platform are always split in a way that maximises data confidentiality.
 Researchers can only access key datasets via the use of robust, industry standard security systems.
 This ensures we always know where, when and by whom data is used.

 Contracts of Employment